technofocus-pte/aisoltnsazmlopsprv/Lab 10/Lab10.md

 ## **Exercise 1: Data Analysis: Table view**

+Continue with the Responsible AI dashboard from the last lab.

 The Table view helps in visualizing all the features and rows of the data in a selected cohort.
 Since we want to analyze the data for when the model is performing poorly, switch the cohort for "All data"